lindsayzheng320/hello-engineering/README.md

 # Hello Engineering
-My name is <Lindsay>.
+My name is Lindsay.
 This repo hosts my Beaver Works projects and notes.